esdc-esac-esa-int/pyesasky/README.md

 $ cd pyesasky

-$ pip install .

-$ jupyter nbextension install --py --sys-prefix pyesasky

-$ jupyter nbextension enable --py --sys-prefix pyesasky

-or simply run

 $ sh install.sh

-# Run pyesasky

-Running pyESASky samples:
+# Running pyESASky samples:

 $ cd samples

 $ jupyter notebook

 For the basic functionnalities, open the pyESASky-Basic.ipynb.
 To check how to overlay a catalogue, run the pyESASky-Catalogue.ipynb.
 To overlay a set of footprints, open pyESASky-Footprints.ipynb .

+# Run pyesasky

 In general, it is possible to instantiate pyESASky by running the folowing code in your Jupyter Notebook.